THE DOVER WAR MEMORIAL PROJECT

 SD Dicks, courtesy Dover ExpressDicks, S. D.

 Samuel Dresser Dicks, K/17690, was a Stoker in the Royal Navy.
-He lost his life with the HMS Invincible on 31st May 1916, and is commemorated on the Portsmouth Naval Memorial in the United Kingdom.
+He was born on 18 August 1892 at Richmond, Yorkshire, and lost his life with the HMS Invincible on 31st May 1916.
+He is commemorated on the Portsmouth Naval Memorial in the United Kingdom.

 this day